Stress Leading to Drug Abuse and Addiction

 How is Stress Leading to Drug Abuse?

 Each individual has his or her own genetic composition.
-Some people are naturally better equipped to keep stress from overwhelming them, finding within the means to induce a measured response to stressors.
+Some people are naturally better equipped to keep stress from overwhelming them, finding the means to induce a measured response to stressors.
 They may utilize coping skills throughout the day to help moderate the effects of stress at work or home.

 Some people, however, do not possess the same genetic make-up to cope well with the intense demands of life.
 This can be due to past traumas that have compromised their response to everyday stress, or just personality traits that may be learned or inherited.
 Whatever the reason, these individuals may begin to misuse drugs in response to chronic stress.
 They may lean on drugs to battle insomnia, or to induce relaxation, such as benzodiazepines or marijuana, when symptoms become too intense.

 All drugs that impact the central nervous system and the opioid receptors in the brain will eventually lose their initial affect.
-When that happens, it means the body has built up tolerance to the drug, which leads the individual to increase the dosage to get that original result.
+When that happens, it means the body has built up a tolerance to the drug, which leads the individual to increase the dosage to get that original result.
 When this pattern continues over a period of time, drug addiction or dependency can develop.

 When Drug Abuse Becomes Addiction

-When stress leading to drug abuse culminates in a drug addiction, the individual will notice that the substance no longer produces the desired effects.
+When stress leading to drug abuse culminates in drug addiction, the individual will notice that the substance no longer produces the desired effects.
 Addiction can initiate several negative consequences in the person’s life, only making the original problems with stress or anxiety that much worse.
 Depending on the drug of abuse the adverse effects will vary, but in general drug addiction causes the following:

 - Taking higher and/or more frequent doses of the drug